Diagnosis of tuberculosis: Nucleic acid amplification tests (NAAT)

+Culture

-Many types of cultures are available.
+Many types of microbiological culture are available.
 Traditionally, cultures have used the Löwenstein-Jensen (LJ), Kirchner, or Middlebrook media (7H9, 7H10, and 7H11).
 A culture of the AFB can distinguish the various forms of mycobacteria, although results from this may take four to eight weeks for a conclusive answer.
 New automated systems that are faster include the MB/BacT, BACTEC 9000, VersaTREK, and the Mycobacterial Growth Indicator Tube (MGIT).
 The Microscopic Observation Drug Susceptibility assay culture may be a faster and more accurate method.